 Facts of Life

 - Stepped premium type:

 - Minimum entry age 15

 - Minimum entry age 17

 - Maximum entry age 54

-- Life Care benefit: lump sum is paid if the life insured dies
+- Life Care benefit: we pay a lump sum if the life insured dies

-- Terminal Illness benefit: pays a lump sum if the life insured is terminally ill and likely to die from the illness within 24 months
+- Terminal Illness benefit: we pay a lump sum if the life insured is terminally ill and likely to die from the illness within 24 months

-- Advance payment: provides a cash advance of the Life Care benefit of up to $30,000 to help with the cost of a funeral or similar expenses
+- Advance payment: we provide a cash advance of the Life Care benefit of up to $30,000 to help with the cost of a funeral or similar expenses

-- Severe Hardship Booster benefit: doubles the lump sum we pay (up to $250,000) if the insured dies or is likely to die within 24 months from Meningococcal Disease, Legionnaires' Disease or Motor Neurone Disease
+- Severe Hardship Booster benefit: we double the lump sum paid (up to $250,000) if the insured dies or is likely to die within 24 months from Meningococcal Disease, Legionnaires' Disease or Motor Neurone Disease

-- Life Care Buy Back benefit: automatically reinstates Life Care 12 months after we pay a TPD or Trauma claim
+- Life Care Buy Back benefit: we automatically reinstate Life Care on the last day of the buy back period after a TPD or Trauma claim.

-- Financial planning benefit: pays up to $5,000 to help cover the costs of seeking financial advice if we pay a Life Care benefit
+- Financial planning benefit: we pay up to $5,000 to help cover the costs of seeking financial advice if we pay a Life Care benefit

-- Accommodation benefit: helps cover the accommodation costs of an immediate family member who needs to stay nearby if the insured is terminally ill and confined to a bed a long way from home
+- Accommodation benefit: we help cover the accommodation costs of an immediate family member who needs to stay nearby if the insured is terminally ill and confined to a bed a long way from home

-- Loyalty Bonus benefit: after 5 years of cover, we will automatically increase the payment of the Life Cover or Terminal Illness benefit by 5% at no extra cost
+- Loyalty Bonus benefit: if your client keeps their Life Care cover for over five years, we will automatically increase the payment of the Life Cover or Terminal Illness benefit by 5% at no extra cost

-- Allows your client to nominate up to five beneficiaries.
+- We allow your client to nominate up to five beneficiaries.